Sikkim tea: History

 Tea farming in Sikkim is primarily dominated by the Temi Tea Garden (owned by the Sikkim state government) and various other small tea growers.
-It started with the establishment of the Temi garden by the last king of Sikkim, Palden Thondup Namgyal, in an attempt to provide employment to a large number of Tibetan refugees living in the region.
+The first and still the largest tea garden in Sikkim, the Temi Tea Garden was established by the erstwhile king Palden Thondup Namgyal as a source of employment for the large number of Tibetan refugees living in the region.

 Tea characteristics

 The first flush of Sikkim tea is harvested during springtime and has a unique taste and aroma.
 The tea is golden in color and has a light floral finish.
-It has a slightly sweet ta Sikkim tea has a toasty and strong flavour.
+It has a slightly sweet taste.
+Sikkim tea has a toasty and strong flavour.
 The third flush (also called Monsoon Flush) is full-bodied and has a mellow taste.
 The final flush (or Autumn Flush) of the Sikkim tea has a well-rounded taste and the slight hint of warm spices.

 Production and sale

-The temperate weather and altitude of the state are entirely suitable for tea cultivation and the tea is known for its distinct flavour and aroma.
-Sikkim produces two varieties of tea, one is the China variety and another is clone variety.
-Clone variety is a recent phenomenon and in the early phase was used to produce China variety only.
-Sikkim, with its only garden and few other small growers, produces an estimated 0.5 million kg (mkg) of tea annually.
-Black Tea is the usual farm produce, while a delicate white tea, which is manufactured from the buds and unfurled new leaves is also grown to order.
-A green tea, known for its flowery flavour; and the Oolong tea are also produced.
+The temperate weather and altitude of the state favor tea cultivation and the tea is known for its distinct flavor and aroma.
+Sikkim produces two varieties of tea, a China variety and a clone variety.
+The clone variety is a newy introduced cultivar with the China variety being grown traditionally.
+Sikkim, with its only garden and few other small growers, produces an estimated 0.5 million kg of tea annually.
+The usual produce is Black Tea, while a delicate white tea manufactured from the buds and unfurled new leaves is also grown to order.
+A green tea, known for its flowery flavor; and the Oolong tea are also produced.